 -

-The Effect of Eight Weeks of Motor Control Exercises and Myofascial Release on Muscular Endurance of the Central Part of Body in People with Non-Specific Chronic Low Back Pain
+The Effect of Eight Weeks of Motor Control Exercises and Myofascial Release on the Range of Motion of the Lumbar Spine and Disability in People with Non-Specific Chronic Low Back Pain